VirtualBrightPlayz/scpcb/README.md

 # License
 Licensing terms can be found in [License.txt](Content/License.txt).

-# List of banned stuff:
+# List of things to avoid doing in the game's code:

 * Anything that isn't K&R bracket style (Allman, GNU, etc).
 * Omitting brackets when they can be used.